 In September 2011, FHFA, in its role as conservator of Fannie Mae and Freddie Mac, filed a lawsuit against The Royal Bank of Scotland Group plc and certain related entities and individuals (collectively, "RBS") in the U.S. District Court for the District of Connecticut alleging violations of federal and state securities laws in connection with private-label mortgage-backed securities RBS sold to Fannie Mae and Freddie Mac.
-On July 12, 2017, FHFA, on behalf of Fannie Mae and Freddie Mac as our conservator, entered into a \$5.5 billion settlement agreement with RBS resolving all claims in this lawsuit.
+At the same time, FHFA also filed a lawsuit in the U.S. District Court for the Southern District of New York against Nomura Holdings Inc., RBS Securities Inc. and certain related entities and individuals (collectively "Nomura") alleging similar violations of federal and state securities laws in connection with Nomura related private-label mortgage-backed securities sold to Fannie Mae and Freddie Mac.
+On July 12, 2017, FHFA, on behalf of Fannie Mae and Freddie Mac as our conservator, entered into a \$5.5 billion settlement agreement with RBS resolving all claims in the RBS lawsuit.
 RBS paid us approximately \$975 million of the settlement amount in August 2017.
+On September 28, 2017, the U.S. Court of Appeals for the Second Circuit affirmed the district court's May 15, 2015 judgment in favor of FHFA in the Nomura case.